MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-declarative.md

 bf dialog:merge <filename.csproj>
 ```

-For additional information on using this command, see [bf dialog:merge][bf-dialogmerge-patterns] in the BF CLI LUIS readme.
+For additional information on using this command, see [bf dialog:merge][bf-dialogmerge-patterns] in the BF CLI LUIS `README`.

 For an example see [Creating the schema file][creating-the-schema-file] in the _Create a bot using declarative adaptive dialogs_ article.